DanielE-J/Mildew-detection-in-cherry-leaves/README.md

 ## Hypothesis and validation

+### Hypothesis 1

-1. **Hypothesis**: Infected leaves exhibit visible discoloration, spots, or deformities that are not present on healthy leaves.
+ Infected leaves exhibit visible discoloration, spots, or deformities that are not present on healthy leaves.

+### Hypothesis 1 Validation

-- **How to validate**: Research about the disease and build an image study that can help to investigate it.<br/>
+ Research about the disease and build an image study that can help to investigate it.<br/>

+### Hypothesis 2

-2. **Hypothesis**:  The softmax activation function yields superior performance compared to the sigmoid activation function when used in the output layer of a Convolutional Neural Network (CNN).
+  The softmax activation function yields superior performance compared to the sigmoid activation function when used in the output layer of a Convolutional Neural Network (CNN).

+### Hypothesis 2 Validation

-- **How to validate**: Identify the problem type and the mathematical properties of each activation function.
+ Identify the problem type and the mathematical properties of each activation function.
 Train identical CNN models differing only in the output activation (softmax vs. sigmoid), then compare their performance using appropriate evaluation metrics.

+### Hypothesis 3

-3. **Hypothesis**: Model accuracy is influenced by the output layer’s activation function.
+ Model accuracy is influenced by the output layer’s activation function.
 Our initial study used a sigmoid for binary classification of healthy vs. diseased leaves.
 We now propose using softmax for multi-class classification, which we expect to reduce accuracy.

+### Hypothesis 3 Validation

-**How to validate**: We validated this by creating a final version of the ML model.
+ We validated this by creating a final version of the ML model.
 This time, when augmenting the dataset the class mode was changed to categorical and the activation function in the ML model was changed to softmax.